 Privacy & Compliance

-Built-in presets for GDPR, CCPA, LGPD, and PIPEDA.
+Built-in presets for 15 data protection regulations.
 Each configures consent, data retention, IP anonymization, and metadata storage in one click.

 How presets work